-There have been at least 21 records in Devon of this recent British colonist in nine years since the first in 2003, with breeding attempted in 2005 and most records in the hot summers of 2006 and 2019.
-Records have been between mid-June and late August, so a male Lesser or Vagrant Emperor over Exeter Canal by Exminster Marshes on 2 October 2011 is more likely on timing to have been the latter.
+There have been over 40 records in Devon of this recent British colonist in 12 years since the first in 2003, with breeding attempted in 2005 and most records in the hot summers of 2006, 2019 and 2023.
+Records have been between mid-June and late August, so a male

+Lesser or Vagrant Emperor over Exeter Canal by Exminster Marshes on 2 October 2011 is more likely on timing to have been the latter.
 Unless specified otherwise, all have been single males, which are typically driven away from potential territories by male Emperor Dragonflies: